Jmegan042/wishlist/README.md

 |Item|Price|Notes|
 |:--:|:--:|:--:|
 [Fly Tying Toolkit](https://www.madriveroutfitters.com/p-16053-loon-complete-fly-tying-tool-kit.aspx)|$120|The Loon kit (link goes there) or the [umpqua one](https://www.madriveroutfitters.com/p-18776-umpqua-dreamstream-master-tool-kit.aspx)
-[Fly Tying Vise](https://www.madriveroutfitters.com/p-19855-griffin-odyssey-spider-cam.aspx)|$100-$150| A vise is essential, and one that has a rotating clamp is very nice.
-Cheaper options on [Amazon](https://www.amazon.com/Kingfisher-Fly-Fishing-Clarkfork-Rotary/dp/B0BXBM8PG9/)
+[Fly Tying Vise](https://www.madriveroutfitters.com/p-19855-griffin-odyssey-spider-cam.aspx)|$100-$150| An upgraded vice would be cool, and one that has a rotating clamp is very nice.
 [Lure Powder Coating Paint](https://www.lurepartsonline.com/Pro-Tec-Powder-Paint-2oz)|~$8| Pick your favorite colors!
 (Chartreuse and white a great ones though)
 [Lure Powder Coating SPARKLING Paint](https://www.lurepartsonline.com/Pro-Flake-Powder-Glitter-Coat-1-5oz)|$8| These go on top of the other paint - pick a cool color!
 [Lure Painting Marker](https://www.lurepartsonline.com/Quick-Coat-Lure-Markers)|$6| Black and white please!